jordanbmowry/war-card-game/README.md

 # War Card Game

+This project is from Scrimba's The Frontend Devoloper Career Path.

 ## Supporting Scrimba

 Since 2017, we have created over 20 free courses on Scrimba, and we're going to